Shivendra30/Shivendra30.github.io/_posts/2021-03-09-benefits-of-writing-communities.md

+---
+layout: post
+published: true
-# Why Writing Communities Can Skyrocket Your Growth
+title: Why Writing Communities Can Skyrocket Your Growth

-The simple trick to succeeding in a crowded world
+---

 ![Photo by [Dylan Gillis](https://unsplash.com/@dylandgillis?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/10944/0*fF7C9At2UeTEpbKy)*Photo by [Dylan Gillis](https://unsplash.com/@dylandgillis?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)*

+### The simple trick to succeeding in a crowded world

 For the longest time, I was alone on Medium.
 I was an aspiring writer who looked at famous writers in awe.
 I wondered if I could be at that level.
 To be honest, it was not a good experience to see your posts get a couple hundred views and then see someone getting thousands of views for breakfast.